VisualOps/pysa-docs/README.md

-MadeiraCloud HTML5 IDE Documents
+MadeiraCloud Pysa Documents
 ========
 ## Edit
 Our document is writed by Markdown so you can edit it by Mou or anyother Markdown Editor.
 #### Document File
-  `source/h5_doc.md`
+  `source/index.md`
 #### Attatch Image
-  Put image in source folder or upload it to Amazon S3
+  Put image in source/img folder or upload it to Amazon S3
 #### Put it Online
   When you accomplish your edit work you must Build and Deploy it to make it effect